 If they use your product but don't create the videos for your ads, you can at least ask for review and display it on your website to build social proof.

-We've talked in detail about how to g ad creatives for your DTC brand.
+We've talked in detail about how to generate ad creatives for your DTC brand.
 The same concept would apply to a Saas product.
 Instead of shipping physical products, you would just be enabling free access to the tool for the creator.

 Advertising is expensive